 In Spanish.
 Current and historical data from the Mexican government's Censo de Población y Vivienda (Census of Population and Housing, conducted in years ending in zero) and Conteo de Población y Vivienda (Count of Population and Housing, conducted in years ending in five).

-Provides 2010 census information, current population survey data, and a helpful frequently asked questions section.
+Provides current and historic census information and a helpful frequently asked questions section.

 INEGI recopila, procesa y distribuye de información acerca del territorio, la población y la economía de Mexico.